pip

 return {"safe": True}

-Use get_current_span() to get a handle to the active span, then call .set_metadata() to attach metadata from inside a traced function — useful when metadata depends on runtime values like request IDs, computed scores, or dynamic context:
+Use get_current_span() to get a handle to the active span, then call .add_context() to attach contextual key-value pairs from inside a traced function — useful for runtime values like request IDs, computed scores, or dynamic context:

 from simforge import get_current_span